Bia10/junoms/README.md

 is matching kagami's current functionality with way smaller executable size, no dependencies, no stdlib and proceed from there.

+THIS CODE IS PUBLIC DOMAIN.
+YOU ARE FREE TO DO WHATEVER THE FUCK YOU WANT.

 Current status:

 * Only handles 1 player at once for testing purposes